abolnoor/utech-assignment/README.md

 npm install

 3- run:
+ng serve --open
-ng serve --proxy-config .\proxy.conf.json --open (proxy used for allow change origin "CORS" and rewrite /api url)
+old: ng serve --proxy-config .\proxy.conf.json --open (proxy used for allow change origin "CORS" and rewrite /api url)

 # authentication:
 - current user info is saved in the browser's coockies: localStorage
 - Token is sent with Authorization header in every request using: HttpInterceptor